Door Guide Rails & Rollers

 Original rollers are 24mm diameter - will a larger 26mm diameter roller fit, to allow use of a stronger 8mm centre bolt?. . . . . .
 YES!

-Original rollers are 24mm diameter - will the larger 26mm diameter roller raise the door too much?. . . . . . it seems it won't - about 1mm.
+Original rollers are 24mm diameter - will the larger 26mm diameter roller raise the door too much?. . . . . . it may affect the very precise location of the door locating spigots and sockets.

 Showing the bolted-up assembly.